bartvanhoey/FunctionalCSharp/README.md

 * A unary function takes one argument.
 * A binary function takes two arguments.
 * A ternary function takes three arguments.

 ## Elvis operator // null coalescing operator

 ## Yield keyword

-## Declarative programming vs imperative programming
+## Declarative (functional) programming vs imperative programming

+The difference between the functional and imperative style is that imperative code relies on statements; functional code relies on expressions

+By preferring expressions to statements, your code becomes more declarative, and hence more readable.

 ## Partial Function Application